 The NBRC Clinical Simulation Exam (CSE)-SAE will be purchased from Applied Measurement Professionals from fees the students paid to SPC during registration this semester.
 The NBRC self-assessment examination will be administered under conditions similar to actual testing conditions.
-The testing date is Wednesday May 3rd from 9:00 AM to 12:00 PM in Building 8, Room 823.
+No calculator may be used on final exam.
+The testing date is Friday May 4th from 9:00 AM to 12:00 PM in Building 5 computer lab.
 There will be no make-up for the final examination.